 As we were staying in a caravan we could plan each day at our own pace, which is always a bonus when holidaying with kids.
 They like breakfast as soon as they rise and are then happy to let Mr Tin Box and I get ourselves ready while they entertain themselves.

 In the end we settled on an itinerary that had plenty of variety.
+We walked up a mountain, paddled by the sea, visited a castle and went down not one but three caves!
 It was a winner of a holiday.

-But it was a lot cooler than it would have been any other day of this particular week.
+But it was a lot cooler than it would have been any other day of this particular week at the start of the summer holidays.
 A few days later was the hottest July day on record in the UK.

 After the toboggan and trying our hands at archery with Archery West Wales we hit the beach.